isharaU/Email-Assistant/README.md

-# Smart Email Reply Generator (AI-Powered)
+# Sinhala Email Reply Generator (AI-Powered)

-This project is a full-stack, AI-powered application designed to automatically generate email replies based on the content and tone you choose.
+This project is a full-stack, AI-powered application designed to automatically generate **email replies in Sinhala** based on the content and tone you choose.

 It includes:

-* A modern **web application** where users can paste email content and get AI-generated replies instantly.
+* A modern **web application** where users can paste email content and get AI-generated Sinhala replies instantly.
 * A lightweight **Chrome extension** that integrates directly into Gmail, allowing you to generate replies without leaving your inbox.

 ---